MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/00-prerequisites.md

 ### Configure Device Groups

-In this task, you will configure device groups that allow for access control and automation configuration.
+In this task, you configure device groups that allow for access control and automation configuration.

 1. Select **Settings** from the left menu bar.